snjvn/Group01/README.md

 ### Analog Clock: Product Specification

 Time is displayed on a ring of 16 LEDs, in a way similar to an analog wall clock.
-User may set the time using a UART interface.
+User may set the time using SW2.

 - Red light would indicate the position of the Hour hand. similarly, Blue and Green would indicate the presence of Minutes and Seconds hands of the clock.